cmlizama/WinterBikeDressingGuide/README.md

 -It would use a 3rd party API to take in weather data and would use the weather info to find corresponding data in the database.

 -User would have the option of alternatively suggesting warmer or colder outfit depending on their preference.
+Either that, or you could generate 1 main suggested outfit and then 1 that is colder and 1 that is warmer.

 -Could also perhaps integrate amazon.com api or REI.com to suggest where to find an item of clothing they do not own